Posterior Differential Regularization with f-divergence for Improving Model Robustness: Abstract

 \section{Abstract}

 We address the problem of enhancing model robustness through regularization.
 Specifically, we focus on methods that regularize the model posterior difference between clean and noisy inputs.
 Theoretically, we provide a connection of two recent methods, Jacobian Regularization and Virtual Adversarial Training, under this framework.
-Additionally, we generalize the posterior differential regularization to the family of $f$-divergences and characterize the overall regularization framework in terms of Jacobian matrix.
-Empirically, we systematically compare those regularizations and standard BERT training on a diverse set of tasks to provide a comprehensive profile of their effect on model in-domain and out-of-domain generalization.
-For both fully supervised and semi-supervised settings, our experiments show that regularizing the posterior differential with $f$-divergence can result in well-improved model robustness.
-In particular, with a proper $f$-divergence, a BERT-base model can achieve comparable generalization as its BERT-large counterpart for in-domain, adversarial and domain shift scenarios, indicating the great potential of the proposed framework for boosting model generalization for NLP models.
+Additionally, we generalize the posterior differential regularization to the family of $f$-divergences and characterize the overall framework in terms of Jacobian matrix.
+Empirically, we compare those regularizations and standard BERT training on a diverse set of tasks to provide a comprehensive profile of their effect on model generalization.
+For both fully supervised and semi-supervised settings, we show that regularizing the posterior difference with $f$-divergence can result in well-improved model robustness.
+In particular, with a proper $f$-divergence, a BERT-base model can achieve comparable generalization as its BERT-large counterpart for in-domain, adversarial and domain shift scenarios, indicating the great potential of the proposed framework for enhancing NLP model robustness.\footnote{Code is available at \url{https://github.com/hao-cheng/f-divergence}.}